veravolkova/CopilotHackathon/README.md

 - As you type GitHub Copilot will make suggestions, you can accept them by pressing Tab.
 - If nothing shows up after Copilot write some lines , press enter and wait a couple of seconds.
 - On Windows, MacOS or Linux, press Ctrl + Enter, then click Open GitHub Copilot.
+- Alternatively you can use right-click menu to start Copilot inline chat or open a chat window by clicking a chat icon on a left side panel.

 ## Pre-requisites